16 Jun 2025

 There was a rule: no latecomers allowed.
 Posters outside theaters warned filmgoers: “No one will be admitted after the start of the picture.”
 This was unheard of at the time.
 But it wasn’t really about punctuality — it was about control.
 Hitchcock hoped that audiences would see the movie precisely as he’d intended them to: with no spoilers, no hints, and no opportunity to reconstruct a moment that’d just transpired.

 Psycho was more than a horror movie.
-It was a masterclass of manipulating expectations, and Hitchcock didn’t have to depend on marketing budgets to do it.
+It was a masterclass in manipulating expectations, and Hitchcock didn’t have to rely on marketing budgets to do it.
 He weaponized secrecy.
 He created a kind of sacred space out of the unknown.
 And by doing so, he turned the simple act of watching a film into a cultural event.
+Psycho’s storytelling marketing was way ahead of its time.

 It was the year that was filled with fears of Y2K, tech booms, the internet coming of age.
 The Matrix was the first movie like no other to break out into that digital fog — a film that read like sci-fi but played like scripture.
 It doubted reality itself — and the campaign reflected that doubt.